-Bellevue College information resources (IR) personnel authorized by the Bellevue College IT security administrator or his/her designee will actively scan the Bellevue College network and all Bellevue College-owned computers to ensure compliance with this policy.
-This scanning may take place remotely, or by IR support personnel physically present at a workstation.
+Bellevue College information technology services (ITS) personnel authorized by the Bellevue College IT security administrator or his/her designee will actively scan the Bellevue College network and all Bellevue College-owned computers to ensure compliance with this policy.
+This scanning may take place remotely, or by ITS support personnel physically present at a workstation.

 Installed software identified as being out-of-compliance with this policy, with the provisions of the Bellevue College IT security standard addressing software management, or in violation of federal, state or local copyright laws will be removed.
 Best efforts will be made to contact the responsible user to verify compliance prior to removal of the software, but if the user cannot be contacted within a reasonable time, the software will be removed without notice.